On the structure of graphs which are locally indistinguishable from a lattice: Definitions, background and tools

-Unless otherwise stated, all graphs will be {\em simple} (that is, without loops or multiple edges).
-They need not be finite (unless this is explicitly stated).
-If $G$ is a graph, we write $V(G)$ for the vertex-set of $G$ and $E(G)$ for the edge-set of $G$.
-If $S \subset V(G)$, we let $N(S)$ denote the {\em neighbourhood} of $S$, i.e.
+Unless otherwise stated, all graphs will be undirected and simple (that is, without loops or multiple edges); they need not be finite.
+An undirected, simple graph is defined to be an ordered pair of sets $(V,E)$, where $E \subset {V \choose 2}$; $V$ is called the {\em vertex-set} and $E$ the {\em edge-set}.
+An edge $\{v,w\}$ of a graph will often be written $vw$, for brevity.